Cauliflower steak, roasted until tender and served with chimichurri. It only requires 30 minutes and 4 ingredients: cauliflower, oil, salt and pepper.

 - Place the steaks onto a lined baking sheet and bake for about 20 minutes, flipping carefully once at the halfway point.

-- Keep leftovers in an airtight container in the fridge for 3 to 4 days.
+- Keep the leftovers in an airtight container in the fridge for 3-5 days.

-- Serving Size: 1 cauliflower steak (with no chimichurri)
+- Serving Size: 1 cauliflower steak (without chimichurri)

 - Calories: 135